bhudgens/blog/_posts/2017-05-21-Vegas-Again-Aria-Venetian.md

   image: /assets/images/cover/vegas.jpg
   caption: "Mirage Hotel"
 categories:
-  - Change Me
+  - General
 tags:
+  - Las Vegas, NV
+  - Aria
-  - Change Me
+  - Venetian
 ---

 A friend of ours was turning 40 and it corresponded with our tour to Alaska.
 We decided to meet them in Las Vegas for a day and hang out at the pool.